 |

-In a clinical study, after 48 weeks of twice-daily
+a clinical study, after 48 weeks of twice-daily treatment with Women's

-treatment with Women's Rogaine, hair growth and scalp coverage were
+Rogaine, hair growth and scalp coverage were significantly better than

-significantly better than with placebo.
-In fact, in another study, 60% of
+with placebo.
+In fact, in another study, 60% of women experienced hair

-twice-daily application of 2% Rogaine with twice-daily application
+application of 2% Rogaine with twice-daily application of a placebo

-of a placebo (medication-free solution) in women with hereditary
+(medication-free solution) in women with hereditary hair loss.
+The

 results showed that: